-AFFCAD a is an incredible organisation that Workaid has supported which is trying to better the lives of people in slum communities.
+AFFCAD is an incredible organisation that Workaid has supported which is trying to better the lives of people in slum communities.
 We felt inspired after a recent visit from their CEO and co-founder to prompt the amazing story behind their foundation and difference they continue to make.

-Action for Fundamental Change and Development (AFFCAD) aims to transform the lives of people in Kampala’s slum through health education and economic empowerment programmes.
-Founded in Bwaise one of the 5 main slums in Kampala, Uganda supporting young people, children and women.
+Action for Fundamental Change and Development (AFFCAD) aims to transform the lives of people in Kampala’s slums through health education and economic empowerment programmes.
+Founded in Bwaise one of the 5 main slums in Kampala, Uganda supports young people, children and women.
 More than 90,000 people live in terrible conditions resulting in the residents being at high risk of transmitting HIV/AIDS and STI’s, have limited to no access to education and poor working conditions.
 Many vulnerable young people are driven to risk their lives for very little reward.

 AFFCAD is helping people in Bwaise by providing training for a variety of vocational skills.
 Offering 12 different 1-year training programmes which include start-up kits and a small grant to support students post-graduation.
 In addition to their core trade skills graduates also benefit from employment training such as interview skills, CV writing, financial advice and marketing skills.
 Since their foundation in 2009, over 2,500 people have graduated of whom 65% are now in employment and 30% are self-employed.
 This is all the more impressive when put in perspective that the youth (15 to 24yrs) unemployment rate in Uganda is over 80%.